-Figure 3: Select your macro and click Run.
+Figure 3: Select your macro and click Run

 There are other methods to run a macro.
 For example, use Tools > Macros > Organize Macros > OpenOffice.org Basic to open the macro organizer, which contains a Run button as well.
-The author, an avid macro writer, prefers the macro organizer because the dialog usually opens faster, but the selection process may be slightly slower.
+Another method is to use the macro organizer; the dialog usually opens faster, but the selection process may be slightly slower.